davwheat/thomasr.me/_posts/2018-11-22-homelab-l18-updates.md

 {% include legacy/quote.html quote="Why do you still use [Google Photos/Twitter/Insert Service Here] when you're all about FOSS and that?" author="people" %}

 What it all boils down to is **convenience**.
 Google Photos is simply best-in-class when it comes to web interfaces to manage photos.
-While I disagree with the data collection and the cost I have to pay to keep original-quality photos, those are small sacrifies for the convenience and the rich featureset that Google Photos offers.
+While I disagree with the data collection and the cost I have to pay to keep original-quality photos, those are small sacrifices for the convenience and the rich feature-set that Google Photos offers.
 It is a similar story with Twitter.
 I attempted to use Mastodon for a good while; I wanted to like it.
 The problem was simply lack of adoption.
 Everyone I would want to follow (bar perhaps Bryan Lunduke) are on Twitter.
 Not to mention the polish that has gone into making Twitter be as soom as possible to use - something you can't really match as a one-man-band.